humdrum-tools/humdrum-documentation/tool/humsed/index.md

 a preceding regular expression will result in the deletion of all data records in the input.

-For further information concerning the syntax and use of **humsed** editing instructions, refer to the documentation for the UNIX **sed** command.
+For further information concerning the syntax and use of <span class="tool">humsed</span>
+editing instructions, refer to the documentation for the UNIX **sed** command.